SzymekN/currency-exchange-calculator/readme.md

 * **GOARCH=wasm GOOS=js go build -o web/app.wasm** - on Linux
 * **cmd /v /c "set GOOS=js&& set GOARCH=wasm&& go build -o web/app.wasm"** - on Windows

 After that you can build server using **go build -o main.exe**.
-After that you can run the program as described at the beginning of this section (runnin main.exe and accessing it through http://localhost:8000/).
+After that you can run the program as described at the beginning of this section (running main.exe and accessing it through http://localhost:8000/).

 In main directory there is also script named **build.bat**, that builds client and server artifacts - **this script works only on Windows.**